richardhenyash/perkulater/README.md

 ### Project Scope ###
 #### User Demographics ####
-* The primary users of the site will be consumers who are looking for high quality, etically sourced coffee beans and ground coffee for home delivery.
+* The primary users of the site will be consumers who are looking for high quality, ethically sourced coffee beans and ground coffee for home delivery.
 * A simple, clean and modern looking, well layed out site with the key information being easy to find and purchases being easy to make in a few clicks would suit this demographic.

 #### User Requirements ####